All Episodes

 I'm not coming here and saying, I know this woman.

-I know what she's really thinking.
+I know what she really thinks.

 She's telling us.

-It's just like what bin Laden is telling us, and like Zawahiri is telling us.
+It's just like what Bin Laden is telling us and like Zawahiri is telling us.

-Uh it's up to us to listen to this stuff.
+It's up to us to listen to this stuff.

 I know you are.